hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

     for row in data:
         print (f"{row[0]},{row[1]}")
 ```
 We are using the `arm_test1` and `arm_test2` databases created above.
-Replace `{{Your_database_user}}` and `{{Your_database_password}}` with the database user and password created above and `{{public_ip of MYSQL_TEST1}}` and `{{public_ip of MYSQL_TEST2}}` with the public IPs generated in inventory.txt file after running the terraform commands.
+Replace `{{Your_database_user}}` and `{{Your_database_password}}` with the database user and password created above, and `{{public_ip of MYSQL_TEST1}}` and `{{public_ip of MYSQL_TEST2}}` with the public IPs generated in the inventory.txt file after running the Terraform commands.

-When the script is executed for the first time, the data is loaded from the MySQL database and stored to the Memcached server.
+When the script is executed for the first time, the data is loaded from the MySQL database and stored on the Memcached server.

 ![mem1](https://user-images.githubusercontent.com/71631645/217153567-bc8748ae-b963-4e00-ac2f-9c5319e70c2f.jpg)
 ![mem2](https://user-images.githubusercontent.com/71631645/217151671-b4c46cee-3888-4b51-9cd0-350be25f4f6e.jpg)

 When executed after that, it loads the data from Memcached.
-In the example above, the information stored to Memcached is in the form of rows from a Python DB cursor.
+In the example above, the information stored in Memcached is in the form of rows from a Python DB cursor.
 When accessing the information (within the 60 second expiry time), the data is loaded from Memcached and dumped:

 ![mem1load](https://user-images.githubusercontent.com/71631645/217153599-9d963f94-61f3-41a5-87e2-07dd849b7511.jpg)
 ![mem12load](https://user-images.githubusercontent.com/71631645/217153604-301a9201-1bab-4728-a724-0e2558a627bf.jpg)

 ### Memcached Telnet Commands
-To verify that the MySQL query is getting stored in the Memcached, connect to Memcached server with telnet and start a session:
+To verify that the MySQL query is getting stored in Memcached, connect to the Memcached server with Telnet and start a session:
 ```console
 telnet localhost 11211
 ```
-To retrieve data from Memcached through telnet:
+To retrieve data from Memcached through Telnet:
 ```console
 get <key>
 ```